Virgin Mobile USA: Pricing for the Very First Time

 CASE REVIEW & ANSWERING QUESTIONS

 To understand this case, you would need to have an access to HBS Case study- Virgin Mobile USA.
-Within this case study, there were four major questions involved and these questions were answered in this post.
+In this case study, there were four major questions involved and these questions were answered in this post.
 This post is an example of the case study review & answer (an abbreviated version).

 - Given Virgin Mobile’s target market (14-24 year old) how should it structure its pricing?
 The case lays out three pricing options.
 Which options would you choose and why?
 In designing your pricing plan be as specific as possible with respect to the various elements under consideration (e.g. contracts, the size of the subsidies, hidden fees, average per-minute charges, etc.)

 The pricing plan would be chosen to the second option, which allows the customers to have the contract but at the lower overage charge per minutes.

 By charging less in the peak hours, the large target market of age 14-24 Yrs old can join into the phone usage community, but also provide the added-benefit of being charged less in their after-school phone conversation (between 6-9pm).
 For the parents or individuals with contract, they see the obvious benefits of less charged hours and feel comfortable adding in their daughters/sons into the phone usage.